Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Application to the CRASH-3 RCT

 \section{Application to the CRASH-3 RCT}

-We finally illustrate our methodologies to perform a Win Ratio analysis of the CRASH-3 trial dataset, that comes from the CRASH-3 clinical trial \cite{crash3}, which studied the effects of tranexamic acid (TXA) in traumatic brain injury (TBI).
-In this section, we illustrate the different ways our methodologies can be used to derive Win Ratio estimates with confidence intervals.
-Overall, our conclusions are that different methods should be used for increased robustness of the results, since the properties of the estimands that are being targeted may differ.
+We illustrate our methodologies to perform a Win Ratio analysis of the CRASH-3 clinical trial \citep{crash3}, which studied the effects of tranexamic acid (\textbf{TXA}) in traumatic brain injury (TBI).
+We illustrate the different ways our methodologies can be used to derive Win Ratio estimates with confidence intervals.